Etskh/card-creator/README.md

 - card-data can be null, and if a card-data is null, it it replaced by a symbol
 - along with symbols, projects have enumerations which are like select box items
 - enumerations can be added like tags to cards
+- each card has a collection of rules
+- rules are text with a decimal weight of benefit or detriment
+- rules can be put into a field with the `{rules}` string

 ## MILESTONE 10